donejs/donejs/tutorials/organizing.md

 An application is comprised of various resources.
 JavaScriptMVC's code generators can be used to create these resources.

 __Model__ - A model represents a set of services.
 Typically, they exist within an application folder's <code>models</code> directory and are used to request data by other controls.

 Generate a model like:

-    js jquery\generate\model cms\models\image
+    js jmvc\generate\model cms\models\image

 __Controller__ - A controller is a widget or code that combines and organizes